 Now, crowdfunding is put forward as part of the solution.
 The state has failed and the people most savagely affected are invited to post the tragic details of their personal histories online, in an attempt to secure the help to which they should be entitled.
 Is this the future we want?
 A future where state support is non-existent and homeless people must compete for assistance like X-Factor contestants?

 Beam, to its credit, discourages any sense of competition between its crowdfunders.
 Supporters are invited to make "split donations", which are spread out evenly across all live campaigns (the company says 44 percent of donations to date have been made in this way).
 And there’s no doubting the platform was created with good intentions.
 Founder Alex Stephany says he was compelled to launch the platform after getting to know a homeless man at the tube station near his home.
-Stephany, a tech entrepreneur, had raised £3.5 million for a previous company using crowdfunding.
+Stephany, a tech entrepreneur, had raised over five million for a previous company using crowdfunding.
 "I began thinking, 'Could I take this very powerful model and use it to actually serve some of the most vulnerable people in society?'" he says.

 This isn’t the first time someone has tried to use crowdfunding in this way.
 Back in 2014, Jenny Baker met Michael, a 64-year-old homeless man, while on a night out in Dalston.
 Michael told Baker he had come to the UK many years ago with his mother, who had since passed away, and that he just wanted to return to Jamaica.
 The next day, Baker launched a "Get Michael Home" crowdfunding campaign.
 In just a few days she’d raised more than £10,000.
 But when she tried to find Michael to give him the good news, it turned out he no longer wanted her help.
 Posting on the crowdfunding page a few months down the line, Baker wrote: "Michael's circumstances are a lot more complicated than first appeared."